flovian/binary_trees/README.md

-# 0x1D.
-C - Binary trees
+# C - Binary trees

-In this project, I learned the advantages and disadvantages of using trees as data structures.I also learned about how to implement binary, binary search, AVL, and Max Binary Heap trees.
+This was a partner project in which we learned about the details, advantages, and disadvantages of using trees as data structures.
+We learned about how to qualify trees as well as how to traverse them.
+Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.

 ## Helper File :raised_hands: